-You must obtain covered drugs, supplies, and supplements at a Plan Pharmacy or through our mailorder service unless you obtain the item as part of covered Emergency Services, Post-Stabilization Care, or Out-of-Area Urgent Care described in the "Emergency Services and Urgent Care" section.
-Please refer to Your Guidebook for the locations of Plan Pharmacies in your area.
+You must obtain covered drugs, supplies, and supplements at a Plan Pharmacy or through our mail-order service unless you obtain the item as part of covered Emergency Services, Post-Stabilization Care, or Out-of-Area Urgent Care described in the "Emergency Services and Urgent Care" section.
+Refer to Your Guidebook for the locations of Plan Pharmacies in your area.